 Head Office Minato-ku, Tokyo

 Industry Information and communication

 Employees Unconsolidated: 402

 Consolidated: 474 (as of April 2021)

 Commercial Flow Internet service provider

-Perspectives [Organizational Structure] [Selection Evaluation] [Licensing]
+Perspectives [Organizational Structure] [Selection Evaluation] [Licensin

 [Vulnerability Response]

-- Essence of this case - The use of OSS is promoted company-wide, and when a new OSS is to be used, the leaders of the development department and the OSS management department meet to confirm the risks and discuss concerns before deciding whether or not to use it. - To prevent oversights in OSS management and streamline the work of developers and OSS managers, verification tools (tools for software configuration analysis and license verification; the same applies hereafter) are introduced. - Background and issues
+- The use of OSS is promoted company-wide, and when a new OSS is to be used, the leaders of the development department and the OSS management department meet to confirm the risks and discuss concerns before deciding whether or not to use it. - To prevent oversights in OSS management and streamline the work of developers and OSS managers, verification tools (tools for software configuration analysis and license verification; the same applies hereafter) are introduced.